 What You Need to Know about EIPs

-$1,200* for individuals
+$600* for individuals

-$2,400* for married couples
+$1,200* for married couples

-$500* per child
+$600* per child

+Yes, if you meet the eligibility requirement.
+While you won’t receive an automatic payment now, you can still claim the equivalent Recovery Rebate Credit when you file your 2020 federal income tax return.
 The quickest way to see if your EIP has been made is by checking your account via online/mobile banking.
 While we can tell you if an ACH deposit was made to your account, we don't have access to other EIP information.

 The CARES Act codes EIP as a tax rebate, not a government benefit.
 Because tax rebates are subject to garnishment, so is your EIP.
 The financial industry has no control over this classification.